rhollister/kindlecatcher/README.md

 | sensual|

 `ignoreParentheticals.dat` - List of words to ignore in book titles when searching for series names
-1. E.g. Ignore "illustrated" as a book series in the title _Animal Farm (Illustrated)_
+1. E.g. In the title _Animal Farm (Illustrated)_, ignore "illustrated" as a book series

 |Examples|
 |---|